‘Let the buyer beware’

 Most purchasers of property will undertake a Homebuyer’s Survey which is more detailed than a basic valuation.
 Some mortgage lenders will allow you to add the cost of this survey to the mortgage.
 This means the buyer can pay the costs over time.
 The reason for this is that surveys are quite expensive.

-Some purchasers will have a full structural survey performed (this is more detailed than a Homebuyer’s Survey).
+Some purchasers will have a full structural survey performed which is more detailed than a Homebuyer’s Survey.
 This is most likely when the property is older or of high value.

-If any physical defects are revealed then if they are significant you may decide not to buy the property.
-Alternatively you could obtain quotations for the remedial work and ask the sellers to reduce the purchase price to reflect the cost of the works.
-However once you have exchanged contacts there is no going back to the seller should anything come to light at a later date.
+If any significant physical defects are revealed then you may decide not to buy the property.
+Alternatively, you could obtain quotations for the remedial work and ask the sellers to reduce the purchase price to reflect the cost of the works.
+However, once you have exchanged contacts there is no going back to the seller should anything come to light at a later date.

 Any questions that you have about the results of the survey specifically should be directed to the surveyor.